-Formed in February 2011, the Institute, whose patron is the well known and widely respected Dr Barbara Hardy, champions her vision for the 'widespread adoption of sustainable principles and environmentally correct practices' by utilising multidisciplinary research approaches that challenge conventional thinking.
+Establlished in 2005 and reconstituted as the Barbara Hardy Institute in 2011, whose patron is the well known and widely respected Dr Barbara Hardy, champions her vision for the 'widespread adoption of sustainable principles and environmentally correct practices' by utilising multidisciplinary research approaches that challenge conventional thinking.

 The Institute ethos is to support its members in conducting relevant, globally significant, multidisciplinary research.
 We collaborate with partners internally, nationally and internationally, engaging stakeholders and building partnerships to attract investment and promote research.
 Currently, our team includes around 250 members, who share the same vision: doing great research into sustainability.

 Our strategic benchmarking documentation, the Strategic Plan 2012-2017, and our annual Research Report detail the institute's vision, goals and aims and showcases the research of our membership.